Mobile push notifications

 To send mobile push notifications, you need to link your mobile app to the service, then create and customise the message.

-Set up the mobile application according to the instructions:
+Set up the mobile app as instructed:

 You need to fill in:

-• Connection method - APNs or Firebase Cloud Messaging
+• Connection method - Firebase Cloud Messaging

 Configuring for Firebase Cloud Messaging

-• Download Firebase service account key (.json)
+• Upload the Firebase service account key (.json)

-You can find out all these data from the developers supporting your application.
-If you have already sent push notifications before - you already have everything you need, if you want to start sending push notifications - you need to register and get all the necessary data.
+Firebase service account key you can get it from the developers who support your mobile app.
+If you have already sent Mobile Push before - you already have everything you need, if you want to start sending Mobile Push - you need to register and get all the necessary data.

 Creation Wizard